By Vivek Sharma

 “As the U.S. leisure and hospitality sector responds and adapts to the pandemic, it is important for companies throughout the industry to focus on uplifting and tapping into the potential of their employees,” said Tom Staggs, former COO of The Walt Disney Company, who oversaw more than 140,000 Disney Cast Members across three continents during his tenure.
 “Millions of people from all walks of life start their careers in this industry, and hospitality companies have an opportunity to transform enthusiastic employees into future leaders by initiating strategic education programs.”

 Offering high-quality educational opportunities for employees represents one important way to help drive workforce engagement, motivation and resilience, particularly during these uncertain times.
-As more companies present low or no-cost education programs to their employees, everyone, regardless of job or economic level, can have the opportunity to learn additional skills and obtain quality degrees and certifications.
+As more companies present low or no-cost education programs to their employees, everyone, regardless of job or economic level, can have the opportunity to learn additional skills and obtain quality certifications, credentials and degrees.

 Investment in education not only benefits the employee but can also align with a company’s strategic priorities.
 A Lumina Foundation report found that for every dollar spent on workforce education, the organization recouped it and saved an additional $1.29 in talent management costs — a 129 percent ROI.